bvinc/go-sqlite-lite/README.md

 	}
 	fmt.Println("name:", name, "age:", age)
 }
-// Remember to Reset the statement if you would like to Bind new arguments and reuse the prepared staement
+// Remember to Reset the statement if you would like to Bind new arguments and reuse the prepared statement
 ```

 ### Using Transactions